Can You Replace a Kitchen Sink Without Replacing the Countertop?

 Just look at the bright, white PentalQuartz counters used to update this transitional 1950s New York kitchen.
 The space maintains the character of its Colonial architecture but benefits from the use of modern design elements.

-Is It Time to Replace Your Sink or Kitchen Countertop?
+Is It Time to Replace Your Sink or Kitchen Countertop in Rye, NY, or Bethel, CT?

-Whether you want a new kitchen counter or not, it’s wise to seek guidance from the experienced team at Academy Marble if you’re updating your kitchen sink.
-Visit one of our showrooms in Bethel, CT, or Rye, NY, to consult with a seasoned professional today.
+Whether you’re upgrading just the sink or considering a new kitchen countertop, the experienced team at Academy Marble can help you make the best choice.
+Visit our showrooms in Bethel, CT, or Rye, NY, to consult with a professional and find the perfect solution for your kitchen renovation needs.